buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 Whilst I’m partial to sweets (perhaps a little too partial) my real love is ice cream.

-{% include figure.html url="/images/ch3/c3-s4-p2-1-ice-cream.jpg" alt="Ice Cream" description="I’m partial to ice cream – perhaps a little too partial – so it’s a win in my book when I can find it easily in my local Co-Op." %}
+{% include figure.html url="/images/ch3/c3-s4-p2-1-ice-cream.jpg" alt="Ice Cream" description="I’m partial to ice cream – perhaps a little too partial – so it’s a win in my book when I can find ice cream easily in my local Co-Op.
+[Photograph by Christiann Koepke on Unsplash.]" %}

 When I’m looking for ice cream in my local Co-Op, **I know exactly where to find it**.
 That’s a sign that I buy a little too much Ben & Jerry’s for my own good, but it also underlines how well-organised the Co-Op is. **Everything is easy to find, enabling me to complete my (rather unhealthy) task easily.**